 Public Safety Power Shutoffs (PSPS)

-During wildfire seasons, PG&E may turn off electricity in designated areas to lessen the threat of fires starting from power lines.
+During wildfire seasons, PG&E may turn off electricity in designated areas to lessen the threat of fires.
 These precautions are called Public Safety Power Shutoffs (PSPS).
 See PG&E’s website for more information about the conditions that may prompt a PSPS, specific areas that may be affected and information about what you can do to prepare your home and family.

-BART has been working with PG&E over the past several months to prepare for a potential PSPS.
+BART has been working with PG&E to prepare for a potential PSPS.
 A PSPS in our region is not anticipated to impact train service because BART has flexibility to pull power from other sections of our traction power supply system to replace power turned off in a PSPS, ensuring continuous train operations.
 Critical systems such as tunnel fans are also protected by a combination of installed and portable generators.
 Additionally, all BART stations have emergency back-up lighting systems.
+In 2019 BART was able to maintain regular train service despite PSPS activity.

 Escalators at stations with portable generators may be out of service during a PSPS.
 Elevators should be operational.